 Normally, reporting the address change to the DSO or RO satisfies the general reporting requirements.
 If, however, the foreign national in F, M, or J status has a pending application or petition for an unrelated immigration benefit (e.g., pending H1B petition), the individual also needs to complete form AR-11.

 Additional Action may be Required for Pending or Recently Approved Applications / Petitions

-If the address change is submitted using the online system, no further action is necessary.
-But, if the foreign national submits a hardcopy of the AR-11, and has any pending or recently approved applications or petitions, the individual must also provide a second notice to the USICS of the address change to link the new address to these cases.
+If the address change is submitted using the online system, or through the DSO or RO, no further action is necessary.
+But, if the foreign national submits a hardcopy of the AR-11, and has any pending or recently approved applications or petitions, the individual also must provide a second notice to the USICS of the address change to link the new address to these cases.
 For most case types, this notification can be done by phone at 1.800.375.5283; for VAWA, T, or U cases, however, the notice must be submitted in writing to the Vermont Service Center.